 What Should You do?

 Fiber powder?
 Pumpkin or green beans?
 High fiber food?
 Avoid fiber altogether?
 What is a pet owner to do?
 Whatever you decide to do, keep in mind that drastic and sudden changes in your dog’s diet can cause a great deal of discomfort for your dog (and for anyone within smelling distance), so it is important to be very cautious.
 After all, you love your dog and you don’t want to make things worse.
 That’s why it’s so important for you to have a conversation with your vet about your dog’s diet, especially if your dog has excessive gas and/or soft or runny stools.
 He or she likely has both knowledge and experience with different options for helping your dog, and has seen what works and what doesn’t.
-With your vet’s help, your dog may be able to live a better life… and you might even be able to ride in the car with your dog with the windows up for a change.
+With your vet’s help, your dog may be able to live a better life.